Azure-Samples/key-vault-dotnet-core-quickstart/README.md

 #### 9) Assign permissions to your application to read secrets from Key Vault
 1. Return to the Azure CLI
-2. Run the following command by replacing the placeholders
+2. Run the following commands by replacing the placeholders
    ```
    az webapp identity assign --name "keyvaultdotnetcorequickstart" --resource-group "<YourResourceGroupName>"
    ```